Idnan/bash-guide/README.md

 * Debian Packages (.deb)
 * RedHat Package Manager (.rpm)

-The deb and rpm are majorly used in many linux distributions. there are some linux distributions don't use these types of packages (like Arch Linux for instance).
+The deb and rpm are majorly used in many linux distributions, but there are many other linux distributions which don't use these types of packages (like Arch Linux for instance).

 The ```apt``` command is a powerful command-line tool, which works with Ubuntu's Advanced Packaging Tool (APT) performing such functions as installation of new software packages, upgrade of existing software packages, updating of the package list index, and even upgrading the entire Ubuntu system.